EdDuarte/website/content/_index.md

 ## Experience

-Over four years of hands-on experience with Backend Architecture, Distributed Systems, Mobile & Web Frontend Development, UI/UX Design and Information Retrieval.
+Over five years of hands-on experience with Backend Architecture, Distributed Systems, Mobile & Web Frontend Development, UI/UX Design and Information Science.
 Worked extensively with languages such as Java, Kotlin, Javascript ES6, Typescript, Swift and Objective-C, and technologies like REST, gRPC, WebSocket, MQTT, ReactJS (with Redux and Webpack), Android and iOS.